datacarpentry/datacarpentry.github.io/_posts/2016-12-05-moore-report.md

 develop infrastructure and advocate for the importance of data skills training for more effective and reproducible research.

-We wanted to share the outputs and outcomes of Data Carpentry activities over this last year from our annual report to the Moore
-Foundation.
+The work of the community has made this possible and we wanted to share our Moore annual report to highlight all the work that has been done in the last year!

 - [Annual Report](https://github.com/datacarpentry/practices/blob/datacarpentry/datacarpentry/Moore_DataCarpentry_progress_report.pdf)